mrobinsn/go-rtorrent/README.md

-    get-name	retrieves the name for this rTorrent instance get-totals	retrieves the up/down totals for this rTorrent instance get-torrents	retrieves the torrents from this rTorrent instance help, h	Shows a list of commands or help for one command
+    get-name	retrieves the name for this rTorrent instance get-totals	retrieves the up/down totals for this rTorrent instance get-torrents	retrieves the torrents from this rTorrent instance get-files	retrieves the files for a specific torrent help, h	Shows a list of commands or help for one command

     GLOBAL OPTIONS:
     --endpoint "http://myrtorrent/RPC2"	rTorrent endpoint
     --disable-cert-check			disable certificate checking on this endpoint, useful for testing --help, -h				show help
-    --version, -v			print the version
+    --version, -v			print the version`